Camper and Nicholsons: Flica

 Designed as a collaboration between Charles E Nicholson and Richard Fairey (who had a low speed wind tunnel built at Fairey Aviation's Hayes site to research sail design).
 This 3rd International Rule 12 Metre was built in 1929 with Yard number 367.
 She went on to win 50 of the 58 races she entered in 1932, with Richard Fairey at the helm.
 She was sold to Sir Hugh Goodson in 1934.

+Gadwall

+The last of 6 Sister ships in the Xyris class, were the first example of a production series by C&N, the design attributed to Charles was the first laid up on spec without a specific client instructing.
+Based on the successful Tar Baby, a shortened 30' sloop with a cabin and fully equipped, including a dining set, mahogany swim ladder and the other bare necessities.
+The xyris class was promoted as a complete package off the shelf for £850.